-Table 5: Transylvania County Housing Supply, Bowen Report 2014 include meal preparation, housekeeping and less intensive nursing care as needed.
+Assisted living residences offer housing options for two or more unrelated adults who are not able to live independently, but who do not need intensive nursing care.
+Services provided can include meal preparation, housekeeping and less intensive nursing care as needed.
 Cedar Mountain House, Kingsbridge House and Tore's Home are the assisted living options in Transylvania County (AAA 2017).
 Communal living with assistance, such as that offered by College Walk and Tore's Home, are similar to assisted living residences, but lack a doctor on staff and do not have the same type of operating license.